What to do if you think your child is being bullied

 Block online bullying

 If bullying is happening online, show your child how to block contacts and report anything malicious or triggering to the platform or app.
+Your child might need to do this more than once as bullies might set up more accounts after being blocked.
 Always alert the school to online bullying.

 Read our article on more ways you can help your child stay safe online.